 - Stanley, S. (2016).
 Weak and Strong Links: Asymmetrical Commitment in Unmarried Relationships.
 Institute for Family Studies

 - Stoffel, H. (2018).
 Is it Too Late to Leave?
 Feeling Stuck in a Relationship With No Future.
 Decide to Commit.

 - Stanley, S. (2020).
 What a Groundbreaking Study Using 43 Data Sets Reveals About Relationship Satisfaction.
 Institute for Family Studies.

 - Wilcox, B., W., Dew, J., ElHage, A. (2019).
 Cohabitation Doesn’t Compare: Marriage, Cohabitation, and Relationship Quality.
 Institute for Family Studies.

 Hello, my name is Brigette Jajko.
 I am currently an undergraduate student at Northern Illinois University.
 I am majoring in Human Development and Family Sciences with an emphasis in Family Social Services.
 My passion is studying couples and how they decide to handle different obstacles that come their way.
 As a new member of the Research Team I look forward to expanding my knowledge on relationships, couples, and families!
 Joining the Research Team has made me excited to work with a great group of intelligent students!

 Hello!
 My name is Leea Perry and I am a second-year junior at Northern Illinois University.
-I am majoring in Health and Human Sciences with an emphasis in Physical Therapy and a minor in Human Development and Family Sciences.
+I am majoring in Health and Human Sciences with an emphasis in Physical Therapy and a minor in Family and Child Studies.
 After graduation, my hopes are to further my education by attending a Doctorate of Physical Therapy program, and eventually becoming a DPT!